 Just a few blocks from the Siena Cathedral on Costa di San Antonio, you’ll find the house where St. Catherine of Siena was born and lived during the 14th century.
 St. Catherine is an important patron saint of Italy.

 St. Catherine’s home has been turned into a sanctuary with four main buildings built over the family’s old house and gardens.
 You can see where St. Catherine slept and prayed, and visit the small chapel.
-Admission is free, and you’ll learn all kinds of interest facts about St. Catherine of Siena.
+Admission is free, and you’ll learn all kinds of interesting facts about St. Catherine of Siena.

 TIP: You’ll find St. Catherine’s mummified head in a reliquary in the Church of St. Dominic in Siena.
 The Feast Day of St. Catherine of Siena’s is celebrated on Apr.
 29.